 4) In the same frying pan, cover the bottom with water.
 Add the chopped broccoli florets and cover, steaming them for just a few minutes until they are bright green.
 By this time your quinoa should be cooked.
 Drain the broccoli and add it and the quinoa to the bowl with the nuts and berries.

 5) Mix the vinegar, oil, mustard and honey together in a small bowl to create a dressing.
-Add the feta and dressing to the salad and toss well.
+Add the feta and dressing to the salad and toss well.6) Season with salt and pepper to taste.
+Can be served warm immediately, or will keep well for several days.
+Serve a scoop over a bed of greens or spinach for a powerhouse lunch!

 So easy, you'll have time to take a nap.